Plan a Perfectly Romantic Honeymoon in Canada

 • Suzie is an avid traveller, and she’s both stayed in luxury over-the-water villas in the Maldives, and slept in the plastic tube of an indoor playground at an airport when he...

 Oh, Canada.
-Sure, it's the country's national anthem, but it's also what you'll be saying after spending a few days in the sprawling country.
+Sure, it's the country's national anthem, but it's also what you'll be saying after spending a few days on your Canada honeymoon.
 From the cobblestone streets of Old Québec to the wild and rugged coastlines of British Columbia, there's plenty to explore.

-When planning the perfect Canadian honeymoon, remember that you'll have to narrow down your plans a bit unless you're planning on a very extended road trip.
+When planning the perfect Canadian vacation, remember that you'll have to narrow things down a bit unless you're planning on a very extended road trip.
 Canada is 5,780 miles wide and bigger than the US, so you'll need ample time to scratch the surface of what the country has to offer.
+From the best months to visit to the top hotels and things to do, use our expert tips to plan an unforgettable honeymoon in Canada.

 Montmorency Falls in autumn

-You can plan an urban adventure in Vancouver, learn to tap a maple tree (or speak French) in Québec or hike next to grizzly bears in Banff National Park.
+You can plan an urban adventure in Vancouver, learn to tap a maple tree in Québec or hike next to grizzly bears in Banff National Park.
+You can enjoy excellent wine in Ontario's Niagara region, and foodie honeymooners can visit some top-notch restaurants in the area, too.
 It's the second-biggest country in the world, so if you can't find something to love, well, you're just not looking hard enough.
 From British Columbia to Newfoundland and everything in between, there's enough to do and see to fill a lifetime of honeymoons.

 You can easily drive to Canada, which may be better if you want to bring bigger items with you like mountain bikes, skis or your favorite fly-fishing gear.
 Add to that a friendly exchange rate compared to the US dollar, and you'll see why Canada is the second-most-popular country in the world for Americans to visit.